 Lighting found on storefronts is for safety purposes as well as to highlight signage.
-Unfortunately, the invention of the backlit Plexiglas sign has undermined many façade improvement projects - lighting, sign and complete design flexibility for graphic work in one easy to install unit is more appealing than having to consider and maintain each component separately.
+Unfortunately, the invention of the backlit sign has undermined many façade improvement projects - lighting, sign and complete design flexibility for graphic work in one easy to install unit is more appealing than having to consider and maintain each component separately.
 However, public opinion in regard to historic/destination areas show a preference for the more tactile composition of separate signage and lighting on façades.

-- The primary goal of a light fixture is to be a source for highlighting a specific detail, signage or space on the building façade. - Lighting should complement a building and should be appropriate to a building's architectural style. - Lighting of front door areas can be accomplished in two ways.
+- The primary goal of a light fixture is to be a source for highlighting a specific detail, signage or space on the building façade.
+It is not intended to draw attention to itself and should be integrated into the façade as part of the overall theme. - Lighting should complement a building and should be appropriate to a building's architectural style. - Lighting of front door areas can be accomplished in two ways.
 Wall mounted fixtures with a "Traditional Heritage" theme (lantern style) can flank a doorway or storefront.
 A ceiling mounted fixture for a recessed doorway could take on one of either two forms - a hanging lantern style or a less decorative fixture such as a recessed ceiling fixture. - Highlighting signage can be accomplished decoratively with attractive 'Gooseneck' lighting.
 Modern versions of the 'Gooseneck' are available that are less decorative, but maintain the integrity of selective signage and historical theming. - Simple, unobtrusive spot lights can also highlight signage that might otherwise not be able to be lit. - Modern light fixtures with traditional styling come with up-to-date technologies that include 'dark sky' compliance and shadow guards. - Avoid pulsating or flashing lights as well as poorly directed light to the street which will cause distraction for the motorist and inappropriate glare towards neighbouring buildings or pedestrians.